 To download this Code of Ethics click - Download Ethics

-ESAW is connected to the English Setter Association and has been set up to offer advice and help with welfare issues and essentially the 'RESCUE' of English Setters and their owners.
+ESAW is will be overseen by up to 7 trustees three of which will always be the Chairman, Secretary and Treasurer of the English Setter Association.
+We can offer advice and help with welfare issues and essentially the 'RESCUE' of English Setters and their owners.

 It will primarily facilitate the safe rehoming of English Setters under the guidance of Fran Grimsdell who is the Co-ordinator of ESAW.
 Fran has many years of experience in this field and has a team of Area Reps who are all members of the ESA.
 Everyone associated with ESAW will have many years’ experience of owning English Setters.

-This breed can be a challenge and we recognise the need for help and guidance and possible rehoming.
-The purpose of this website is to make potential owners new to the breed aware we are willing and able to help with any problems they may encounter and all queries will be totally confidential.
+This breed can be a challenge and we recognise the need for help, guidance, and possible rehoming.
+The purpose of this group is to make potential owners new to the breed aware we are willing and able to help with any problems they may encounter with all queries being totally confidential.

-We also welcome any fund raising for the future of ESAW so we are able to finance potential rescues.
-ESAW hopefully will gain charity status in the future.
-However, under the umbrella of the ESA we can ensure any advice received will be breed specific from members with a wealth of knowledge.
+We also welcome any fund raising for the future of ESAW, so we can finance potential rescues.
+ESAW is now a registered charity and any advice received will be breed specific from members with a wealth of knowledge.
+We are primarily concerned with the welfare and rescue of the show type and British bred working setters.

 ESAW also has its own website where further information is available.
 To view please click this link www.esaw.org.uk